rezawikan/noted/GIT/README.md

 - The last, merge detached-head branch to master.
 - Do not forget to delete branch.

 noted : you can do another alternative.
-After commit, you can directly create a branch then go back to master branch and merge it.fol
+After commit, you can directly create a branch then go back to master branch and merge it.